 Argentina honour Maradona with statue before World Cup qualifier vs Chile

-Diego Maradona was honoured by the Argentina national team with a statue outside the sparkling new Madre de Ciudades Stadium on Thursday just before a World Cup qualifier against Chile.
+Diego Maradona was honoured by the Argentina national team with a statue outside the sparkling new Madre de Ciudades Stadium on Thursday just before the squad's World Cup qualifier against Chile.

 Maradona died on November 25, 2020, after suffering heart failure.
 He had been in ill-health, undergoing brain surgery not long before his death.
 His medical treatment around that time has been the subject of investigation by local authorities.